By Lori Waite | February 5, 2026

 The law firms responsible for the content of this page are: Dolman Law Group, Accident Injury Lawyers, PA; Clearwater, Florida; 866-481-5347; dolmanlaw.com and LegaFi Law LLC (an Arizona law firm), 888-4-LegaFi, www.legafi.com.

-California courts are now addressing thousands of sexual abuse lawsuits involving juvenile detention centers.
-These cases represent an important step toward accountability and acknowledgment of the harm caused.
+California courts are now addressing thousands of sexual abuse lawsuits involving juvenile detention centers, marking a significant shift toward accountability for harm suffered by children in state custody.

-• April 2025: The Los Angeles County Board of Supervisors unanimously approved a $4 billion settlement, which will be distributed among more than 6,800 individuals.
+• April 2025: The Los Angeles County Board of Supervisors unanimously approved a $4 billion juvenile sexual abuse settlement, which will be distributed among more than 6,800 individuals who reported abuse while in juvenile detention facilities.

 • October 2025: The Board of Supervisors approved an additional $828 million settlement to resolve allegations that staff at California juvenile detention centers, foster care facilities and probation camps sexually abused individuals in their care.

-Filing a juvenile detention lawsuit can help expose systemic failures, hold responsible agencies accountable, and provide compensation for the pain and trauma endured.
+Filing a juvenile detention lawsuit may help expose systemic failures, hold responsible agencies accountable and provide compensation for the pain and trauma endured.

 To get started, please share your experience using the form on this page.
 Your responses will remain strictly confidential and will only be used to determine whether you qualify for potential legal action.